AR-Lilypad/liri-node-app/README.md

   You can run this app by forking this repository and downloading it to your computer.

-  You will need to create yur own .env file to contain your own api credentials.
-For example for Spotify your .env would contain the following:
+  You will need to create your own .env file to contain your own api credentials.
+For example for Spotify, your .env would contain the following:

      ### Spotify API keys